Chapter 17 : Let's Get It On

 “It won’t be as exciting as your boyfriend’s shindig, I’m sure,” Petunia Evans spat as she crossed her arms, “but then again, I wouldn’t call dancing around a bubbling cauldron and shouting curses exciting.”

-Lily seethed as she remembered the ill-fated dinner that included Petunia, her then fiancé Vernon Dursley, James, and herself.
-Their first meeting had ended in tears when Vernon and James had started a fighting about Vernon’s new car and their respective wealth.
+Lily seethed as she quickly remembered the ill-fated dinner with Petunia, her then fiancé Vernon Dursley, James, and herself; their first meeting had ended in tears when Vernon and James had started a fighting about Vernon’s new car and their respective wealth.
 The fight had gotten worse at Petunia’s wedding when she refused to speak to either of them.

 She sighed again as she made her way back to her room.
 After sluggishly rolling up her black thigh highs and clipping them to her vintage garter belt, the Head Girl tugged her purple dress, made from the expensive fabric James had bought her for Christmas, over her head.
-She got stuck for only a moment and then wiggled the silky material over her torso.
-Afterwards, Lily zipped up the side and looked at her reflection in the mirror.
-Although the dropped waist showed off her figure, she still felt uncomfortable.
+Lily zipped up the side and looked at her reflection in the mirror; although the dropped waist showed off her figure, she still felt uncomfortable.

 Would James like what she had made with his gift?
 And more importantly, would it make a good first impression with his parents?

 After glancing at her clock, Lily realized she was running behind schedule and tried to squash her insecurities.
 She quickly snapped her clustered pearl earrings into her lobes and grabbed her black cloak and evening purse before running out of her room and into the backyard.
 The Gryffindor took a shaky breath before pulling out James’ invitation and portkey from her clutch.

 “Here goes nothing,” Lily muttered.